 5 Health Benefits of Natural Dog Chews

 Finding the best chew for your dog depends on what you are trying to accomplish.
 If your goal is just to treat Fido, then most chews will work fine.

-However, those treat chews may also be benefiting your dog’s health in ways you didn’t even realize.
+However, your dog's chews may also be benefiting your dog’s health in ways you didn’t even realize.
 Let’s go through the main benefits of natural chews for dogs:

 1. Dental Care

 Your dog’s natural desire to chew comes from their ancestors.
 Chewing is how wild dogs and wolves cared for their teeth.
-Chewing bones, tendons, and raw meat all contributed to healthier teeth.
+Gnawing on bones, tendons, and raw meat helped to maintain their dental health.

-Many dogs today are less than thrilled about their weekly toothbrushing session.
-Natural chews are flavourful and will be welcomed with an open mouth.
+Many dogs today are less than thrilled about their weekly toothbrushing sessions, which is why natural chews are a desirable option.
+Natural chews are flavourful and will always be welcomed by your dog.